Keyboarding For Kids – 4 Important Keyboarding Shortcuts For Students

 Finally, An Easy Way to Get Your Students Keyboarding This Fall!

-This post completes my first Summer Google Basics Series– “Keyboarding Basics For Kids“.
+This post completes my first Summer Google Basics Series– “Keyboarding For Kids“.
 You will find a link below to my complete set of 30 slides to help you to get your kids set on the road to keyboarding competency!
 I have taken literally 100’s of hours of teaching and editing time to perfect my lessons.
-In my slides-“Keyboarding Basics For Kids” I have everything you need to get your kids started using this time-tested balance of skills.
+In my slides-“Keyboarding For Kids” I have everything you need to get your kids started using this time-tested balance of skills.

 *Why Good Keyboarding is Important